allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Summary

-We achieved excellent outcome without even touching a processing code.
+We achieved excellent outcome without even touching the processing code.
 Speculative approach provided good results.
 There may still be some space for optimization, but within a given timeframe I treat those results as first-rate and do not find more reasons to further optimize the environment and configuration of the Dataflow job.